marcpage/libernet/notes.md

 				"total": total of sending transactions,
 				"count": number of sending transactions
 			},
-			"last": index of last block with balance,
+			"overspend": {
+				"last": index of last block the had a pending transaction due to overspend, "first": index of first block the had a pending transaction due to overspend, "total": total amount of overspend transactions,
+				"count": the number of overspend transactions,
+			},
+			"pending": number of pending transactions that have not been canceled, }
 	}
-	}
 	"transactions": [
 		{
-			"transaction": text of transaction above,
+			"transaction": text of transaction (see above),
 			"verification": {identity of sender:signature of transaction}
 		},
 	],